The Elephant’s Noose

 The Anger Switch

 What makes this process even harder for me to watch is that letting go isn’t nearly as difficult as you might think and the impact on a patient’s life happens quickly.
 The anger switch is either on or off and there is not much middle ground.
 Within weeks of crossing this divide there is usually a significant improvement in pain and decrease in anxiety.
 The difficulty is in initially making the decision to give up the anger.
 It is powerful and addicting.
 Anger: “The Continental Divide” of Chronic Pain

 Norma was a middle-aged woman who had undergone four major spine surgeries and still had ongoing pain.
 I had performed the last two surgeries, each of which gave her about six months of relief.
 When the pain returned, the new studies were fine and there was nothing I could do to surgically help her.
-By this time, she knew my lines well but was not buying the pain pathways idea and that ongoing anger could keep all of her pain fired up.
-I finally gave up and encouraged to get another opinion.
+By this time, she knew my lines well, but was not buying the pain pathways idea and that ongoing anger could keep all of her pain fired up.
+I finally gave up and encouraged her to get another opinion.
 About a year later I received a jubilant email from her that she was free of pain.
 Her comment was, “Who would have thought it was the anger?”
-Once she crossed that line her pain resolved within a few weeks.
+Once she crossed that line, her pain resolved within a few weeks.
 She has remarried and is still thriving in the middle of a lot of ongoing personal adversity.
-She is moving forward and creating her own life.
+She’s moving forward and creating her own life.